jennie6151/cookbook/README.md

 * [Git](https://git-scm.com/)
     * Used for version control
 * [Github](https://github.com/)
-    * Used as hosting platform for git
+    * Used as hosting platform for Git
 * [Heroku](https://www.heroku.com/)
     * Platform used to host website
 * Other resources used: [Fontawesome v5.7.2](https://fontawesome.com/)